ecolazy/ecolazy.github.io/blog/2023-07-05-infinite-universe.md

 ---
 slug: infinite-universe
-title: Infinite Universe
+title: Infinite Universe Illusion: A Method of Immersive Visual Effects Using LED Light Strips and Optical Materials
 authors: ecolazy
 tags: [hello, docusaurus]
 ---

-# Magical Sky
+# Infinite Universe Illusion: A Method of Immersive Visual Effects Using LED Light Strips and Optical Materials

 ![Docusaurus Plushie](/img/ms-3.png)

-# Infinite Universe
 ## Method of Creating an Illusion for an Infinite Universe Utilizing LED Light Strips, Acrylic Sheets, Mirror Film, Half Mirror Film, and Dichroic Film

 ## Field of the Invention